What Does a Website Cost in South Africa? [2026 Price Guide]

 Design and Content

-The design and content of your website are essential — it is effectively how your business dresses and speaks online.
+The design and content of your website are essential.
+It is effectively how your business dresses and speaks online.
 There are three main approaches to website design, each with different cost and performance implications.

 AI Website Design